surveysolutions/docs/content/faq/what-tablets-should-i-buy-.md

 **Optional**

--   **Screen size** 7-8-inch screens are often chosen.
+-   **Screen size**Â 7-8-inch screens are often chosen.
 Bigger screens consume more power and reduce autonomous work.
 The choice of the screen depends on the convenience of use with the software and is usually determined experimentally.